Fight Song (Rachel Platten song): Commercial performance

 In the United Kingdom, the song jumped from number sixty eight to the top of the UK Singles Chart on August 28, 2015 – for the week ending date September 3, 2015 – becoming Platten's first chart-topping song, and overall top ten hit, in Britain.
 In the Republic of Ireland, the song peaked at number six on the Irish Singles Chart.
 On April 25, 2016, this song peaked at number nine on the Billboard Japan Hot 100 chart.

+On October 31, 2024, The Boston Globe reported that, based on data from Audacy, radio stations 106.7 and 104.1 are playing "Fight Song" nearly 500 times a week despite the song being released nine years ago.

 Music video

 An accompanying music video directed by James Lees was released on May 19, 2015.
 The shooting lasted four days.
 Platten said of the concept: "I wanted my video to show both sides of that – my fear and pain – but I also hoped to show that sometimes to overcome battles we just have to let go."